-Administration of the CDBG program is capped at 20% of the grant amount plus 20% of the present year (FY 2013-14) program income (estimated to be \$0).
-CDBG Grant Administration and Planning therefore will total \$147,576.
+Administration of the CDBG program is capped at 20% of the grant amount (\$148,883) plus 20% of the present year (FY 2014-15) program income (estimated to be $$60,000 \times 20\% = $12,000$), for a total of \$168,883 possible for Admin.
+CDBG Grant Administration and Planning was allocated \$160,000.
 Of this, \$20,000 will be utilized to provide Fair Housing activities, as allowed by regulations.
-Over the past year, the City has doubled its funding for fair housing services to better support the new Code Enforcement program in identified lower income areas of the City.
-The remainder will be used for administration of the CDBG program.

-Included in the remaining \$127,576 is approximately \$17,000 in CDBG Administration funds will be used to pay for the monitoring of various CDBG-funded affordable housing rehabilitation loans, both single and multifamily.
+Over the past two years, the City has doubled its funding for fair housing services to better support the new Code Enforcement program in identified lower income areas of the City.
+The remainder will be used for administration of the CDBG program, including approximately \$17,000 to pay for the monitoring of various CDBG-funded affordable housing rehabilitation loans, both single and multifamily.
 The City has nine multi-family units with loans which would total approximately \$800 annually to monitor, and 24 units of single-family loans that will cost approximately \$16,000 annually to monitor.